Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Technical Approach

 \subsection{Active Search}

 This section details the active search methodology for a single robot (i.e., the communication-denied scenario).
-It is extended to the communication-enabled case in the next section.
-The environment is a 2D discrete representation of dimension $M = M_{w} \times M_{h}$, which may be flattened into a vector, $\pmb{\beta} \in \mathbb{R}^{M}$. $\mathbf{x}_i \in \mathbb{R}^{1\times M}$ is a one-hot sensing row vector.
+It is extended to the communication-enabled case in the next section. \Cref{fig:system_architecture} provides a system diagram of the approach.
+Let the environment be represented as a 2D discrete grid with dimension $M = M_{w} \times M_{h}$, which may be flattened into a vector, $\pmb{\beta} \in \mathbb{R}^{M}$. $\mathbf{x}_i \in \mathbb{R}^{1\times M}$ is a one-hot sensing row vector.
 The aerial system sensing action model consists of all the cells along the straight line between a start and end point.
 Therefore, an action may be represented using multiple sensing row vectors.
 Robot positions and OOI detection locations are encoded in $\mathbf{x}_i$ with 1.
 All other entries are 0.
 Each robot also maintains a scalar value $y_i$, which represents the output of the object detector as well as the OOI confidence, $c_i$.

 The data $\mathbf{D}_{1:i} = \{(\mathbf{x}_1, y_1), \ldots, (\mathbf{x}_i, y_i)\}$ consists of all sensor row vectors and observations up to timestep $i$.
 The sensor row vectors are vertically stacked to create a matrix $\mathbf{X}_{1:i}$ and observations $y_i$ are also vertically stacked to create a column vector $\mathbf{y}_{1:i}$.
 For example, if $\mathbf{D}_{1:3} = \{(\mathbf{x}_1, y_1), (\mathbf{x}_2, y_2), (\mathbf{y}_3, y_3)\}$, then $\mathbf{X}_{1:3} = ^{\top}$ and $\mathbf{y}_{1:3} = ^{\top}$.
 Noise is modeled with a diagonal matrix $\pmb{\Sigma}_{1:i} = \mbox{diag}\left( ^{\top} \right)$, where $\sigma_i^{2} = \frac{1}{c_i}$.